LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

 $$p(m, c\mid \vec{y}, \vec{x}, \sigma) = \frac{\mathcal{L}(\vec{y}\mid \vec{x}, m, c, \sigma)\pi(m, c)}{\mathcal{Z}(\vec{y}\mid \vec{x}, \sigma)}. $$

-And this is where the Bayesian analysis officially start.
+And this is where the Bayesian analysis officially starts.

-One of the beautiful things about Bayesian analysis is the explicit quantification of our assumption, you might have noticed that at the beginning that I restricted our $$m$$ and $$c$$ values which kind of sneaked it's way in by the range of values that I tested.
+One of the beautiful things about Bayesian analysis is the explicit quantification of our assumptions, you might have noticed that at the beginning I restricted our $$m$$ and $$c$$ values, which later kind of sneaked it's way in by the range of values that I tested.
 In Bayesian analysis we place this information into the prior!
 In essence,

 $$
 \begin{align} m &\sim \mathcal{U}(0,10) \\